It seems you are offline. Please check your connection and try again.

 1 Open the list above and refresh it once to load the newest Brazil numbers.

-2 Pick a line near the top, since those were added most recently.
+2 Pick a number near the top, since those were added most recently.

 3 Paste it into the app and request your code right away.